 Shortcut menus provide quick access to specific commands.
 A shortcut menu displays when you right click an object, toolbar, status bar, the Model tab name, or a Layout tab name.
 The selections presented in the shortcut menu depend on what you clicked.
 When you right click a toolbar, the program displays a shortcut menu that lets you toggle the command bar, status bar, and various toolbars on and off.
 If you select one or more objects and then right click, the program displays a shortcut menu from which you can choose a command to modify the selected objects.
-To display a short cut menu from which you can choose an object snap, press and hold down the Shift key, and then right click anywhere within the drawing window.

-To quickly access the relevant commands currently performed, you can right click on different area on the screen to display different shortcut menu, with the shortcut menu you can speed up the access.
+To quickly access the relevant commands currently performed, you can right click on different area on the drawing window to display different shortcut menu, with the shortcut menu you can speed up the access.